-Project • Commercialism Responsibilities
+Project Commercialism Responsibilities

-Cabinet Member for Highways and Transport Role Purpose Prosperity To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of developing a Staffordshire where everyone can benefit from improved Prosperity.
+Cabinet Member for Highways and Transport Role Purpose To provide clear political leadership both within and outside the County Council to help advance the County Council's key outcome of developing a Staffordshire where everyone can benefit from improved Prosperity Prosperity.
 To create effective internal and external relationships with the organisations listed below to help advance the outcome.
 To be accountable for the development and delivery of the strategies listed below and to ensure that those strategies are able to meet the outcomes required by the Council and Cabinet.
 To be accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
 To be accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
 Key External Relationships Department for Transport Highways Agency Environment Agency Flood Alleviation Group HS2 Ltd Network Rail Train operating companies District, Town & Parish Councils Amey Staffordshire and Stoke on Trent Safer Roads Partnership Bus operating companies Key Internal Relationships Director for Economy, Infrastructure and Skills Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Development and implementation of Council's Transport Strategies including working with Cabinet Member for Economic Growth on HS2 Operational Responsibilities All Highways & Transport operational issues, including Infrastructure+ partnership Project Responsibilities Securing & Delivering Infrastructure Transport

 Cabinet Member for Finance Role Purpose Prosperity, Wellbeing and Safer Communities Well Run Council To be accountable for the development and delivery of the strategies listed below and to ensure that those strategies are able to meet the outcomes required by the Council and Cabinet.
 To be accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plan, Business Plan and the MTFS.
 To be accountable for the delivery of the key projects/programmes listed below and to ensure that these are delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To assist the Leader in holding Cabinet colleagues to account as they ensure accountability within their commissioning/service areas in respect of financial performance, meeting the requirements of the Strategic Plan, Business Plan and the Medium Term Financial Strategy (MTFS).
+To assist the Leader in holding Cabinet colleagues to account as they ensure accountability within their commissioning/service areas in respect of financial performance, meeting the requirements of the Strategic Plan, Business Plan and the MERS.
 To assist the Leader in holding Cabinet colleagues accountable for the delivery of the appropriate key projects/programmes including delivery on time and within budget to meet the requirements of the Strategic Plan, Business Plan and the MTFS.
-To lead the development of the Council's approach to the Digital agenda Key External Relationships District & Borough Councils [finance and corporate matters] HM Treasury, Department for Communities & Local Government Entrust (shareholder) Penda (shareholder) Key Internal Relationships Director of Corporate ServicesSection 151 Officer Appropriate Shadow Cabinet member/sAppropriate scrutiny committee/s Strategic Responsibilities Assist with the development and implementation of the Strategic Plan Business Plan and MTFS Operational Responsibilities Strategy, Governance and Change (other than Comms) Finance and Resources (other than Procurement and HR) Project Responsibilities Well-Run CouncilDigital Demand Management
+To assist the Leader in holding Cabinet colleagues accountable for the delivery of the appropriate key projects/programmes including delivery on time and within budget to meet the requirements of the Strategic Plan, Business Plan and the MTFS.
+To lead the development of the Council's approach to the Digital agenda Key External Relationships District & Borough Councils [finance and corporate matters] HM Treasury, Department for Communities & Local Government Entrust (shareholder) Penda (shareholder) Key Internal Relationships Director of Corporate Services Section 151 Officer Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Assist with the development and implementation of the Strategic Plan Business Plan and MTFS Operational Responsibilities Strategy, Governance and Change (other than Comms) Finance and Resources (other than Procurement and HR) Project Responsibilities Well-Run CouncilDigital Demand Management